nehalineogi/azure-cross-solution-network-architectures/aks/README-kubenet.md

 The scripts are called automatically by the [aks-kubenet.json](json/aks-kubenet.json) ARM template on deployment.
 ## Are there any commands I can use to get the host's DNS, passwords and to change the Network Security Group (NSG) rule, instead of using the portal?

-Yes, below are commands that can be used to more quickly retieve this information.
+Yes, below are commands that can be used to more quickly retrieve this information.

 <b> Obtain password from keyvault (example for vpnvm host in default resource group) </b>